degdigital / magento2-customreports

 The query to retrieve columns now reuses the same query used to get the full result set (when filters and sorting are not applied).
 When filters/sorting are applied, the columns query must use its own query for the reasons outlined in \DEG\CustomReports\Block\Adminhtml\Report\Grid::_prepareLayout.

-A flag on the custom reports called 'Allow Count Query' can be set to 'No', which will prevent the typical 'select count(*) from (original query)' query used to determine the total number of records and the total number of pages, because this data may be unnecessary on report grids for the following reasons: * some reports may always return results far below the page size. * some reports might only render useful data on the first page, so the total record count and the total page count are unnecessary. * some report grids might only be used to gain access to the Export button, so all information on the grid is unnecessary.
+A flag on the custom reports called 'Allow Count Query' can be set to 'No', which will prevent the typical 'select count(*) from (original query)' query used to determine the total number of records and the total number of pages, because this data may be unnecessary on report grids for the following reasons:

 In such cases, if the query is slow, this flag can be set to 'No' to improve the performance of the report query.